On the digital track: transit in unpredictable times

 So the question is: how do regulators and innovators work together to close the gap?
 Over the next few months in this space, we’ll examine this issue more closely and look at a few solutions.
 We’ll explore some existing models and how regulators might adapt them for a future marked by disruption.
 We’ll show how regulators are becoming more networked.
 We’ll delve into the ongoing problem of human nature interacting with technology.
 And finally, we’ll look at how some jurisdictions are using regulations as a competitive advantage.

 The thrill of new technology is undeniable – the world shares a common interest in seeing how these innovations will interact with and benefit communities across the globe.
 As technology drives forward, it’s critical to pause and consider the enormous responsibility government has in ensuring the safety and inclusivity of its citizens.
-Elon Musk’s outspoken position on AI highlights the need for regulators to stay focused on the long game—because while the role of the innovators is to disrupt, the role of the regulator is to find the balance between innovation and social responsibility.
+Elon Musk’s outspoken position on AI highlights the need for regulators to stay focussed on the long game—because while the role of the innovators is to disrupt, the role of the regulator is to find the balance between innovation and social responsibility.

 I invite you to learn more about Deloitte's thoughts and insights on the Future of Regulation.